Advertiser Disclosure

 • Early termination fee charged for “free” equipment

+National Processing is mainly known for its excellent low-risk payment processing services, which feature competitive rates and transparent terms.
+However, it also works with a variety of high-risk industries, including CBD products.
 CBD merchants will have access to most of the same features National Processing offers to lower-risk merchants, including terminals, mobile payment processing, eCommerce support, and chargeback prevention tools.
-Be prepared to pay higher transaction fees than those listed on the company’s website, however.
+However, be prepared to pay higher transaction fees than those listed on the company's website.

 As a Fiserv reseller, National Processing offers the full line of Clover terminals, card readers, and POS systems.
 Note that most Clover products require a monthly software subscription fee in addition to the cost of the equipment.